glarizza/octopress/source/_posts/2014-02-18-puppet-workflow-part-3.markdown

 been merged to the 'master' branch (and thus is entered into the production Puppet environment).

+### OR, use tags

+One more note - for production environments that want a BIT more stability (rather than hoping that someone follows the policy of pushing commits to a BRANCH of a module rather than pushing directly to master - by accident or otherwise - and allowing that commit to make DIRECTLY it into production), the better way is to tie all modules to some sort of release version.
+For modules released to the Puppet Forge, that's a version, for modules stored in git repositories, that would be a tag.
+Tying all modules in your production environment (and thus production `Puppetfile`) to specific tags in git repositories IS a "best practice" to ensure that the code that's executed in production has some sort of 'safe guard'.

+TL;DR: Example tied to 'master' branch above was demo, and not necessarily recommended for your production needs.

 ## Holy crap, that's a lot to take in...

 Yeah, tell me about it.
 And, believe it or not, I'm STILL not done with everything that I want to talk about regarding R10k - there's still more info on:

+* Using R10k with a monolithic modules repo
 * Incorporating Hiera data
 * Triggering R10k with MCollective
 * Tying R10k to CI workflow